 But profit is not the only motivation for the continual production of Bible versions.
-With Catholics heavily involved in Protestant bible societies and on bible translation committees, one should expect that bible versions will be geared towards the Catholic Church.
-Indeed, with Protestants and Catholics now using the same Greek text, all that is required for the Bible to be “Catholicised” is to add the books of the Apocrypha and Voila! a Catholic Bible.
-The American Bible Society, for example, has its own “Catholic Ministries”, and 50% to 60% of its staff and some of the board members are Catholic.
+With Catholics heavily involved in Protestant Bible Societies and on bible translation committees, one should expect that bible versions will be inclined towards the Catholic Church.
+Indeed, with Protestants and Catholics now using the same Greek and Hebrew texts, all that is required for the bible to be “Catholicised” is to add the books of the Apocrypha and Voila! a Catholic bible.
+The American Bible Society (ostensibly a Protestant organisation) has its own “Catholic Ministries”, and 50% to 60% of its staff and some of the board members are Catholic.
 And the late Jesuit Catholic Cardinal Carlo Montini was on the translation committee of the United Bible Societies’ Greek text upon which modern bible versions are based.
-See: https://www.chick.com/battle-cry/article?id=American-Bible-Society-No-Longer-Pope`s-Pest

-Protestant Bible societies are so corrupted that Evangelicals shouldn’t even touch a modern version because of their association with the Catholic Church, and the compromise from which they were born.
-(Daniels, D.W.
-2013, p.
+David Daniels (2013, p.
 143-144) writes: “The British and Foreign Bible Society (BFBS) opened the door to Roman Catholics soon after its founding in 1804.
-Protestant money was used to employ former Benedictine priest Leander Van Ess (1772-1847) and help distribute over 500,000 of his Catholic New Testaments and print other Bibles with the Apocrypha.
+Protestant money was used to employ former Benedictine priest Leander Van Ess (1722-1847) and help distribute over 500,000 of his Catholic New Testaments and print other Bibles with the Apocrypha.
 The BFBS let Unitarians (who deny Jesus is God) become members.
 But they forbad prayers (especially in Jesus’ name) and scripture reading in BFBS meetings for the first 50 years!

 In June, 1964 the UBS convened the Driebergen conference of Bible societies in the Netherlands.